Meet Your Trainers

 We are so proud to have Serge working with us here at International Paramedic College.
 Whether it’s giving something back to the community here in our first aid and CPR classes or sharing that way of knowing with our paramedic students, we all benefit from his years of experience at the coalface of emergency care.

-We are so proud to have Serge as part of our team.
+Thanks Serge for being part of our team.

 Talk about standards, this is a man who has set the bar high.
 Wayne is a course 31 Intensive Care Paramedic with the Ambulance Service of NSW who now deploys for the Ambulance Service of NSW and for the private paramedic sector as a Rescue Paramedic.
 Part of the elite Special Casualty Access Team or SCAT as they are known.
 Wayne as a SCAT Paramedics provided medical support to the various rescue agencies, specialist police units (such as the State Protection Group) and fire brigades in Urban Search and Rescue working on Rescue and medical retrieval helicopters; and accessing and treating patients in-situ.
 Cave, canyons, mines, or cliff ledges become the treatment room.
 They are self-sufficient and often ‘camp out’ with their patients when weather or operational conditions dictate a need to ‘stay put’ Wayne has the 'Core' SCAT skills and personal attributes of resilience, adaptability, teamwork & leadership.